Veto vs ContextFort: AI Authorization Platform Comparison

 Authorization approach

 Intercepts tool calls at the SDK level before execution.
-Policies are evaluated in real-time, and actions are allowed, denied, or routed to approval workflows.
-Prevents unauthorized actions from ever occurring.
+Policies are evaluated at runtime, and actions are allowed, denied, or routed to approval workflows.
+Blocks disallowed governed calls before execution.

 Monitors what agents have already done at the OS level.
 Provides visibility into file access, network connections, and processes spawned.
-Audit trails are independent of agent self-reporting.
+Decision records are independent of agent self-reporting.

 Target users